NOAA declares Commitment to UN Decade OARS Programme

 The NOAA Ocean Acidification Program (OAP) is pleased to announce the launch of the FY24 Education Mini-grant Program!
-The principal objective of this grant opportunity is to provide federal financial assistance to develop ocean and coastal acidification education tools and programs in underserved and/or Indigenous communities or Tribes.
-To learn more about this federal funded opportunity,
+The principal objective of this grant opportunity is to provide federal financial assistance to develop ocean and coastal acidification education tools and programs that serve American communities.
+To learn more about this federal funded opportunity, see the

 NOAA”s Ocean Acidification Program (OAP) advances ocean acidification science, education and outreach.
 The needs of audiences around the nation grows with the advancement of our knowledge.
 We will assess stakeholder needs nationwide via listening sessions to identify gaps, priorities, and the ways in which we can support people impacted by ocean and coastal acidification.
 The